leobudima/elogii-blog/content/17-reasons-to-use-delivery-management-software-as-a-small-business.md

 The software takes **a granular approach to the entire delivery process**.
 And that means you can customize every part to suit your needs.

-This includes creating a **virtual fleet**, which contains actual characteristics and capabilities of the vehicles in the carpark.
+This includes creating a **virtual fleet**, which contains the actual characteristics and capabilities of the vehicles in the carpark.
 (Regardless of whether you rely on an [**internal vs external delivery fleet**](https://elogii.com/blog/internal-vs-external-delivery-fleet-everything-you-need-to-know/))

 You can use this feature to set up **vehicle speeds** and **load capacities** to maximize vehicle efficiency when planning deliveries.